Mental-Vagabond/Mental-Vagabond.github.io/pages/pages-root-folder/index.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "Book Report: Meeting at the River"
+  title: "My Map of Locations of social nudity"
-  url: '/christian-naturism/Book_Report-Meet-at-the-River/'
+  url: '/christian-naturism/My_Map/'
-  image: MeetingAtTheRiver.jpg
+  image: GoldenGateFromBakersBeach-thumb.png
-  text: "A beautiful story about the social life of the first century Christans, and the Bible verses to back it up."
+  text: "I've always wanted to see a map of the world with as many nudist/naturist venues as I could"
 widget2:
   title: "Can a Christian be a Naturist?"
   url: '/christian-naturism/Can_A_Christian_Be_A_Naturist/'